MSCI Safety and Wellbeing Actions – COVID-19

 Safety and wellbeings into

-MSCI closely monitors and manages the situation regarding COVID-19, including reviewing the recommended practices and guidelines from the Centers for Disease Control (CDC), World Health Organization (WHO), other qualified medical experts, and the local governments of all our 35 offices globally.
+MSCI continues to closely monitor and manage the situation regarding COVID-19, including reviewing the recommended practices and guidelines from the Centers for Disease Control (CDC), World Health Organization (WHO), other qualified medical experts, and the local governments of all our offices globally.

-Ensuring the health, safety and wellbeing of our employees is our utmost priority and MSCI is undertaking prudent steps to ensure a healthy and productive working environment.
-Many MSCI offices currently remain fully closed.
-Some MSCI offices are open, in compliance with local and government guidelines, typically with strict physical distancing requirements in place.
-Return to any opened MSCI office at this time remains a strictly voluntary decision for each MSCI employee.
+Ensuring the health, safety and wellbeing of our employees is our utmost priority and MSCI takes prudent steps to ensure a healthy and productive working environment.
+The status of our offices is managed in compliance with local requirements and government guidelines, including any requirements for physical distancing, mask usage and vaccination guidelines.

-In addition, we have in place well-defined location and business-specific continuity plans and processes which we are following to ensure the continued operation of critical products and services.
+In addition, we have in place well-defined location and business-specific continuity plans and processes designed to ensure the continued operation of critical products and services.

-If you require any further information regarding COVID-19 and MSCI’s business operations, please do not hesitate to contact your key account manager.
+If you require any further information regarding MSCI’s response to COVID-19 in its business operations, please do not hesitate to contact your key account manager

 Is MSCI’s ability to provide products and services currently impacted due to COVID-19?